xavierhampton/AIM/README.md

 ---

 ## To Do
-- Make build instructions work with convention
+- Easier building?
 - Raw Polling for Mouse
-- Optimize Drawing Further?
+- Optimize Drawing with caching?

 ## 🛠️ Build & Run